xrrays/discord-bot/README.md

 # Personal Discord Bot
 This is a personal discord bot for my friends and I that provides games, information and other random features.
-The bot runs 24/7 with the use of a cloud hosting servcice and is connected straight to this GitHub so updates can be deployed to the bot seamlessly.
+The bot runs 24/7 with the use of a cloud hosting servcice, uses PostGresSQL to track user balances for blackjack and is connected straight to this GitHub so updates can be deployed to the bot seamlessly.

 ## Features
 ### Blackjack System